 Beyond intrusion detection, AI-driven behavioral anomaly monitoring finds important applications across various fields, enhancing safety, efficiency, and user experiences.
 AI-powered anomaly detection systems can analyze human behavior patterns in real-time, identifying deviations from the norm.

 In retail settings, these systems can detect shoplifting attempts or suspicious activities, alerting security personnel promptly.
+Recent advancements in intelligent surveillance systems utilizing machine learning have achieved detection accuracy rates of up to 98.9% in identifying suspicious behaviors (Kumar et al., 2023).
 Anomaly detection also plays an essential role in fraud prevention, especially in financial institutions, by flagging unusual transactions or account activities.

 In healthcare, AI can monitor patient behavior and critical signs, detecting anomalies that may indicate potential health issues.
 Real-world applications of behavioral anomaly monitoring extend to manufacturing, where AI can identify equipment malfunctions or process deviations, enabling proactive maintenance and minimizing downtime.